 Smooth muscle is located inside other organs like the stomach, intestines and blood vessels.
 They help them contract to move food through the gastrointestinal tract, blood back to the heart and many more things without any input from the conscious mind.
 Smooth muscle is different from skeletal and cardiac muscle in terms of structure, function and regulation of contraction.
 They are non-striated, which means they lack the sarcomeres that cardiomyocytes and skeletal muscles have.
-They contract slower than their skeletal counterparts but instead have the ability to do so with more power during longer periods of contraction while using less energy.
+They contract slower than their skeletal counterparts but instead have the ability to do so with more power during long periods of contraction while using less energy.

 The histology of organs that contain muscle cells, including interactive images, is described in the Protein Atlas Histology Dictionary.

 Here, the protein-coding genes expressed in muscle cells are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in different muscle cell types.